 Forester Activity Badge

 Perivale Wood is an ancient oak woodland right in the middle of an urban environment.
 It is a unique site of 27 acres.
 It is owned and managed by the Selborne Society, which is thought to be the oldest conservation group in the country, and Perivale Wood itself is thought to be the second oldest small nature reserve in the country.
 At Perivale Wood, we can help Scouts to complete their Forester Activity Badge.
 Scouts could take part in a tree identification activity in the woodland.
 There are 24 species of trees within the woodland.
 Oak and coppiced hazel dominate and their management and the history of their management can be discussed.
-The woodland at the reserve is surrounded on several sides by hedges and we have a team of volunteers who lay hedges.
-If one of the team is available they can demonstrate to the Scouts how to lay a hedge and the Scouts can have a go at laying a small section.
+The group can take part in habitat management activities such as holly removal.

 Naturalist Activity Badge

 Perivale Wood is the perfect location for Scouts to come and complete their Naturalist Activity Badge.
 We can help Scouts to investigate the plants and wildlife found either in the woodland, the hedgerows or one of our ponds.
-Scouts can carry out an OPAL survey into the wildlife found in the hedgerows or the ponds.
-The OPAL surveys are citizen science projects.
-The OPAL Biodiversity Surveys provide an opportunity for Scouts to carry out a scientific survey where the outcome is not known.
-It is an opportunity to be part of a ground-breaking national survey that makes a real contribution to our wider knowledge.
+Scouts can carry out a survey into the wildlife found in the hedgerows or the ponds.
 If Scouts choose to investigate the woodland we have a bug hotel and invertebrate area where they can explore the invertebrates found in the woodland and the Scouts can take part in an activity to identify and learn more about the plants found in the woodland.